alikadev/AmethystOS_old/README.md

 Restart your computer, go in the boot menu and choose the device.

 Do not boot in _UEFI_, __UEFI is not supported__.

+The installer will present you the different devices where you can install the OS.
+Select one and the OS will be installed, loaded and run without any reboot!